ahmadrezamusthafa/rule-engine/README.md

-Here’s an updated version of your `README.md` with a Table of Contents:

----

 # Rule Engine

 The **rule-engine** project is a lightweight rule engine implemented in Go.
 It allows you to define rules with